katzcentrality/Tennis-Court-App/README.md

 ![Using Docker in our EC2 instance](https://i.ibb.co/njRpfjZ/AWS.jpg)

-We can execute the same commands we would execute in our psql shell on our Docker container.
+We can execute the same commands we would execute in our local psql shell on our Docker container.

+## How Do We Manage State?